AdobeDocs/journey-optimizer.pt-BR/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

+>[!CAUTION]
+>
+>Atualmente em [!DNL Journey Optimizer] você só pode criar experiências baseadas em código usando **campanhas**.

-Ao [criar uma campanha](../campaigns/create-campaign.md#configure), selecione **Experiência baseada em código (Beta)** como sua ação e defina as configurações básicas.
+Quando você [criar uma campanha](../campaigns/create-campaign.md#configure), selecione **Experiência baseada em código** como sua ação e definir configurações básicas.

 >[!NOTE]
 >
->Se esta for a primeira vez que estiver criando uma experiência online, certifique-se de seguir os pré-requisitos descritos [nesta seção](code-based-prerequisites.md).
+>Se esta for a primeira vez que você cria uma experiência baseada em código, siga os pré-requisitos descritos em [nesta seção](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->